auctus-team/pycapacity/docs/source/examples/randomised_human.md

 m = 3 # 3d forces
 n = 6 # number of joints - dof

+# this seed is used to generate the same image
+# as in the examples in the docs
+np.random.seed(123456)

 J = np.array(np.random.rand(m,n))*2-1 # random jacobian matrix
 N = np.array(np.random.rand(n,L))*2-1 # random moment arm matrix